Magnetic Double-Wells: Lower Bounds on Tunneling: Introduction

 \subsection{Organization of this paper.}

-\cref{sec:the_proof} develops the analytic setup for the hopping coefficient $\rho_0$ and the splitting $\Delta_0$, proves analyticity on wedge-type regions in $\mathbb C$, and reduces the double–well problem to a question concerning a $2\times 2$ matrix. \cref{sec:bounds on analytic functions} develops a general complex-analytic result, culminating in \cref{cor:main complex analytic lower bound}, which facilitates the generic lower bounds of \cref{thm:main theorem}. \cref{sec:mesoscopic annuli} deals with the mesoscopic annuli construction used for the parametrix presented in \cref{sec:the_proof}.
-Background on pseudodifferential operators is presented in \cref{sec:pseudo diff operators}, and the partition-of-unity statements are in \cref{sec:partition of unity}.
-The Landau resolvent for complex magnetic fields and the obstruction to a global analytic continuation are treated in \cref{sec:The Landau Resolvent at complex magnetic fields}.
-Finally an independent appendix, contributed by Tal Shpigel, \cref{sec:MHO} establishes resolvent analyticity and off–diagonal decay for the anisotropic magnetic harmonic oscillator needed throughout.
+\cref{sec:the_proof} develops the analytic setup for the hopping coefficient $\rho_0$ and the splitting $\Delta_0$, proves analyticity on wedge-type regions in $\mathbb C$, and reduces the double–well problem to a question concerning a $2\times 2$ matrix which depends analytically on the parameters $\lambda$ and $b$. \cref{sec:bounds on analytic functions} develops a general complex-analytic result, in particular the proof of \cref{lem:complex-analysis}, our tool for proving the generic lower bounds of \cref{thm:main theorem}. \cref{sec:mesoscopic annuli} deals with the ``mesoscopic annuli'' construction used for the parametrix presented in \cref{sec:the_proof}.
+Background on pseudodifferential operators, used in \cref{sec:the_proof}, is presented in \cref{sec:pseudo diff operators}, and the relevant partition of unity is given in \cref{lem:partition of unity}.
+The Landau resolvent for complex magnetic fields and the obstruction to a global analytic continuation of the resolvent as an operator on $L^2(\RR^2)$, are treated in \cref{sec:The Landau Resolvent at complex magnetic fields}.
+Finally an independent appendix, \cref{sec:MHO}, contributed by Tal Shpigel, establishes resolvent analyticity and off–diagonal decay for the anisotropic magnetic harmonic oscillator needed throughout.